-Buffy (Kristy Swanson) is a “typical” L. A. High School girl.
+Buffy (Kristy Swanson) is a “typical” L. A. high school girl.
 She spends her time exclusively with other girls like her, and their interests are limited to fashion, boys, and cheerleading.
-All of this is going to change when a mysterious man shows up that tells Buffy that she is the Chosen One and has to protect the city against an onslaught from vampires.
+All of this is going to change when a mysterious man shows up and tells Buffy that she is the Chosen One and has to protect the city against an onslaught from vampires.

 2017 not only marks the much-talked about 20th anniversary of the first episode of Buffy the Vampire Slayer (see blog), it also marks the much-less-talked-about 25th anniversary of the original film by the same name.

 Everyone knows the tale: how writer Joss Whedon felt so frustrated about the way his vision was continuously changed and watered down that he finally left the set never to return.
 Not that this is a particularly unusual experience for a writer in Hollywood.
 But through the success and the quality of the TV show (over which Whedon had a much greater creative control) the narrative became clear: the series is great – the film is awful, a project botched and butchered by the studio, etc.

 Apart from that, the film has mostly been a source for trivia discussions.
 For example, if certain actors who would later star on the show might or might not be seen as extras in the film, including Seth Green.
 Add to that the uncredited appearances listed on imdb (including Slash, Alexis Arquette, and a young Ben Affleck), plus small and medium-sized roles for Natasha Gregson Wagner (Vampires: Los Muertos) and David Arquette, and the first feature film role in Hilary Swank’s career, and you already have half a pub quiz at your disposal.